 Earlier this year, a project squad in our mobile division set out to work on a surprisingly tricky task: creating a simple login flow for our mobile apps that works with any WordPress site.

 Why would that be hard?
 Because there isn’t just one flavor of WordPress.
 Endless hosting configurations, an almost infinite number of plugin combinations, and competing APIs make it challenging to create a single login experience that works for everyone.
 There are users with multiple sites, and users with no sites at all.
 Users who are accustomed to desktop computer interfaces, and those who have never used WordPress on anything other than their mobile phone.
 Multiple paths for logging in had been added over time, each optimized for different kinds of users.
 As a result, our existing login flow was complex, to say the least.

-The insights provided by Rachel McRoberts, a Happiness Engineer (now an Excellence Wrangler) for WordPress.com, were a crucial resource for the team.
+The insights provided by my colleague Rachel, a Happiness Engineer, were a crucial resource for the team.
 Before we started designing, Rachel mapped out every possible login flow in the app.

 The green boxes represent successful logins.
 Yellow are errors that can be resolved.
 Red boxes are dead ends.
 Because of the way the login flow had evolved, there were screens on which some users could never successfully log in, usually because they’d chosen the wrong option on a previous screen.
 These were our dead ends, and they were our enemy in redesigning the flow.

 We had six principles driving us as we worked:

 - Break down multi-line forms into step-by-step flows.

 - Make sure that the user understands what they’re being asked for before they see a text input.

 - Don’t ask for information that’s hard to remember if there’s a better option.